HeathSun/HeathSun.github.io/_pages/about.md

 **University of Nottingham Ningbo China × Vichnet Technology Co., Ltd**

 Deep Learning Engineer Intern | Computer Vision × Digital Twin | 1/2023 - 3/2023
+- Trained and fused multiple deep learning models, primarily DenseNets, ResNets, and VGGs, to combine saliency detection and image recognition for trash/garbage classification robots, achieving a test accuracy of 99.6%.
+- Participated in deploying YOLOv5 to detect and track 32 categories of unsafe actions with occlusion in a factory.
 </div>
 </div>